 Provincial Heritage Places Recognition Program

-The three types of heritage recognition for historic properties in PEI are based on level of significance:
+In Prince Edward Islnad, there are three types of heritage recognition for historic properties based on level of significance, as follows:

 - National Historic Site – a property deemed significant on a national level and recognized by Government of Canada.

 - Provincial Heritage Place – a site or structure that exhibits provincial significance, is recognized by the minister responsible for heritage under the PEI Heritage Places Protection Act.

 - Municipal heritage recognition - Charlottetown and Summerside each have civic recognition programs for heritage resources within their jurisdiction.